ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/file-transfer.rst

 .. note::

     Please use the data-mover nodes (``data-mover[01-04]``) instead of the login nodes for file transfers.
 The login nodes are shared between all users, who may be running tests or compiling code, whereas the data-movers are dedicated to file transfers.
+You can access the data-mover nodes externally by their addresses: data-mover[01-04].hpc.swin.edu.au

 **Copying a local file to the OzSTAR supercomputer**::